corbtastik/mongodb-on-k8s/mongodb-local/README.md

 API Key:     ec19ba1c-b63f-4ac4-a55a-d09cca21067d
 ```

+Once the API Key is generated we need to create a Kubernetes Secret containing the User and API Key.

 ```bash
 kubectl create secret generic om-main-user-credentials \
   --from-literal="user=admin@opsmanager.com" \
   --from-literal="publicApiKey=ec19ba1c-b63f-4ac4-a55a-d09cca21067d" \
   -n mongodb
 ```

+### Configure Ops Manager Connection

 Next we add a Kubernetes ConfigMap to configure the connection to the Ops Manager endpoint and Project.
 The Project will be created if it doesn't exist and this is where MongoDB objects managed by Kubernetes will reside.